-Scholars, please know that I - as your Superintendent - serve at the pleasure of a Board that is committed to your success, a community that is eager to enjoy the promise of your contributions, but most importantly, I serve at your pleasure.
-You are the reason this work is so important.
+Scholars, we are committed to your success, and you are the reason this work is so important.
 We - that is, every APS employee, and I - are committed to providing you with equitable opportunities to be the best you can be.